 Rogue discreetly tapped the side of his tankard with a forefinger.
 The pewter mug refilled itself.
 The Knocker looked torn between diving in with his mouth wide open and negotiating the requisite deal full of loopholes between a mortal and a Fey.

-*Replenishing Spell, eh?*
+*Replenishing Spell, eh?* the Knocker asked wistfully.

 *Nah.
 Irish Beer Finger,* Rogue deadpanned.